walmartlabs/lumbar/docs/amd.md

 - Allow for runtime use of this feature
 - Move all/most lumbar config to `require.config`

+## Possible Issues

+- Substantial change to build dependency graph
+  - Styles become dependent on source modules
+    - Will have to generate javascript files and then generate styles.
+    - Will also need to perform some level of diffing on javascript changes to determine when to rebuild.
+  - Source modules are now interrelated
+    - Changing the module-map parameters in one module may require rebuilding others
+    - defineHelpers declarations in the application module impact the remainder of the modules.
+    - This is cyclical under the current proposal.
+- Additional overhead
+  - Now have to parse each javascript file (twice for minimized builds) rather than doing generic forwarding.
+  - Change in dependency graph requires more serial behavior

+We will likely have to create another phase for parsing config that must be done for all modules prior to any output.
+Once that has been done then all modules can proceed with their builds as normal.

+For the watch case we will want to be smart about diffing the config so that we do not have a a large performance impact from cascading blanket rebuilds.

 ## Libraries

 - Esprima - Parsing javascript source